 This program requires Health & Criminal background screening.
-Admitted students MUST begin the process by mid-April as the submission and review of such background screenings are lengthy, multi-step processes.
-Students who have not begun the process by May 1, 2024 will forfeit their slots at the field school and will not receive a refund of tuition.
-All materials and steps for background screening MUST be submitted and completed by June 7, 2024.
+Admitted students MUST begin the process by mid-April as the submission and review of such background screenings is a lengthy, multi-step process.
+Students who have not begun the process by May 5, 2025 will forfeit their slots at the field school and will not receive a refund of tuition.
+All materials and steps for background screening MUST be submitted and completed by June 9, 2025.